droguljic/doff/README.md

   with: true,
   empty: {},
   or: '',
+  simple: {
-  simple: { [Symbol('key')]: 17 },
+    [Symbol('key')]: 17
+  },
-  pattern: /[0-9]/
+  pattern: /[1-9]/
 }
  */
 ```

-and not providing the `wipe` and `blur` keys, will output an accumulator which is a clone of the target.
+and not providing `wipe` and `blur` keys, will output an accumulator which is a clone of a target.
 However, not
-all values will be cloned, just ones with type `object` that have enumerable keys, `symbol` keys are dependent on
+all values will be cloned, just ones with a type `object` that have enumerable keys, `symbol` keys are dependent on a
 `symbols` option.<br>
 Providing isolated options to the `doff.use` is the same as providing non-isolated options.

 ## Options

-The list of available options for creating the instances or doffing.
+The list of available options for doffing

-- `isolate` - flag denoting how provided options will be used, when `true` options are used as is, otherwise
+- `isolate` - determines how provided options are used, when `true` options are used as is, otherwise
-merged with the options of the default instance
+merged with options of the default instance
-- `mutate` - flag denoting what to do with the provided target, when `true` target is mutated, otherwise
+- `mutate` - determines what to do with a provided target, when `true` a target is mutated, otherwise a
-new one, with the same prototype, is constructed
+new one, with a same prototype, is constructed
-- `depth` - define how deep to go, accepts
+- `depth` - defines how deep to go, accepts
   - `number 0` - go all the way
-  - `number > 0` - go up to the provided depth
+  - `number > 0` - go up to the defined depth
-  - `number < 0` - start from the provided depth
+  - `number < 0` - start from the defined depth
-- `symbols` - flag denoting which keys to take into consideration, when `true` symbol keys are also taken
+- `symbols` - determines which keys are taken into consideration, when `true` symbol keys are also taken
 into consideration, otherwise they are ignored
-- `fallthrough` - flag denoting what to do with the kept entries, when `true` they will reach the `wipe`,
+- `fallthrough` - determines what to do with kept entries, when `true` they will reach the `wipe`,
 otherwise they won't
-- `preserve` - preserve takes precedence over the `reference` and the `wipe`
+- `preserve` - takes precedence over the `reference` and the `wipe`
-  - `arrays` - flag denoting what to do with the arrays, when `true` array values will stay intact,
+  - `arrays` - determines what to do with arrays, when `true` array values will stay intact,
   otherwise they will be inspected
-  - `objects` - flag denoting what to do with the objects, when `true` object values will stay intact,
+  - `objects` - determines what to do with objects, when `true` object values will stay intact,
   otherwise they will be inspected
-  - `paths` - the paths to keep, accepts
+  - `paths` - defines paths to keep, accepts
-    * `string` reflecting the single path to keep, e.g. `some.important[0].path`
+    * `string` - a single path to keep, e.g. `some.important[0].path`
-    * `Array.<string>` reflecting the paths to keep, e.g. `[some.important[0].path, this.one.also]`
+    * `Array.<string>` - a list of paths to keep, e.g. `[some.important[0].path, this.one.also]`
-  - `types` - the types to keep, accepts
+  - `types` - defines types to keep, accepts
-    * `string` reflecting the single type to keep, e.g. `[object Map]`
+    * `string` - a single type to keep, e.g. `[object Map]`
-    * `function` reflecting the single type to keep, e.g. `Set`, evaluated using `instanceof`
+    * `function` - a single type to keep, e.g. `Set`, evaluated using `instanceof`
-    * `Array.<string|function>` the combination of previous two
+    * `Array.<string|function>` - a combination of previous two
-- `reference` - object to take as a reference, i.e. if object has a path keep it, otherwise inspect,
+- `reference` - an object to take as the reference, i.e. if an object has a path keep it, otherwise inspect,
 takes precedence over the `wipe`
-- `wipe` - values to wipe from the target, accepts
+- `wipe` - values to wipe from a target, accepts
   - `string falsy.relaxed` - falsy values excluding, `false` and `0`
   - `string falsy.strict` - falsy values
   - `string empty.loose` - falsy values, excluding `0` and `false`, objects without own keys,